-Some other multistate partnerships in the Appalachian region include mine land restoration efforts with the Appalachian Regional Reforestation Initiative (ARRI), which includes multiple state, federal, academia, and private partners who work to restore forests on mined lands in the Eastern United States.
+Some other multistate partnerships in the Appalachian region include mine land restoration efforts with the Appalachian Regional Reforestation Initiative (ARRI) and the Appalachian Forest Natural Heritage Area (AFNHA).
+ARRI includes multiple state, federal, academia, and private partners who work to restore forests on mined lands in the Eastern United States.
 For more information on mineland reforestation in Central Appalachia see the ARRI website.
+AFNHA values working forest as an active force in the region's present and future, including making connections between the natural resources of the forest, people's livelihoods that are dependent on the forest, and the products from the forest that the whole country uses..

-Maryland is also working with partners, including the USDA Natural Resource Conservation Service (NRCS) and the Indiana University of Pennsylvania Research Institute, to improve habitat for golden-winged and cerulean warblers.
-This includes creating early successional habitat for the golden-winged warbler and complex canopy structure in mature forests for the cerulean warbler.
-For more information on these projects see the golden-winged warbler 2018 progress report and the Cerulean Warbler Appalachian Forestland Enhancement Project on the NRCS website.
+Maryland is also working with partners, including the USDA Natural Resource Conservation Service (NRCS) and the Indiana University of Pennsylvania Research Institute, to improve habitat for golden-winged and cerulean This includes creating warblers. early successional habitat for the golden-winged warbler and complex canopy structure in mature forests for the cerulean warbler.
+For more information on these projects see the goldenwinged warbler 2018 progress report and the Cerulean Warbler Appalachian Forestland Enhancement Project on the NRCS website.